 “I can eat human food.
 Just no land meat it makes my belly hurt.”

 “How about scrambled eggs?”
 She asked before specifying that it was chicken eggs.

-Ahti devoured their plate before and eating a bunch of fruits before they asked for another service; it was pretty amazing how much food such a tiny creature could eat.
+Ahti devoured their plate then they ate an apple before they asked for another service; it was pretty amazing how much food such a tiny creature could eat.
+Kind of adorable too.

 Others began to arrive one by one and with the influx of people walking in, Caroline became busy serving everyone.
-Which made me feel a little guilty; I would have like to help her out but the only person more dangerous around a stove than I was was Ian.
+Which made me feel a little guilty; I would have liked to help her out, but the only person more dangerous around a stove than I was was Ian.